befriendabacterium/communityinvasion/README.md

 The whole pipeline can be rerun by running `Z_run_wholepipeline.R`, which empties the directories to contain only the data needed to start the whole analysis, and runs each script in correct order.

+### 0. Check what packages are required and download them

+  * **script**: `0_acquirepackages` - Run this script to check what packages are required across all the scripts in the `src` directory, compare them to your installed packages, and install and load the ones you're missing so you can run the analysis easily.

 ### 0. Download data from OSF

   * **script**: `0_downloaddata.R` - Run this script to download the data from OSF.